mpredut/ImageProcessor/readme.txt

 Google Test : Used for testing

 Usage
-To use the GoPro application, the command syntax is as follows:
+To use the ImageProcessor application, the command syntax is as follows:
-GoPro <image_path> <bit_depth> <output_json_path>
+ImageProcessor <image_path> <bit_depth> <output_json_path>

 <image_path>: The path to the input image file.
 <bit_depth>: The bit depth of the image (e.g., 8 or 16).
 <output_json_path> : The output path for the result JSON file.

 Example:
-./bin/gopro ./tests/new.png 50 out.json
+./bin/ImageProcessor ./tests/new.png 50 out.json

 Installation Instructions
 1. Install dependencies
 2. Configure makefile project.
 3. Compile the Project: Use the provided Makefile to compile the project.
-4. run gopro bin file from ./bin directory.
+4. run ImageProcessor bin file from ./bin directory.

 1.Install dependencies - guide.